 In any case-control study, choices need to be made on whether to use matching of controls to cases, and if so, what variables to match on, the precise method of matching to use, and the appropriate method of statistical analysis.
-Although confounding can be adjusted for in the analysis, there could be a major loss in statistical efficiency.
-The use of matching in case-control studies and its interpretation are fraught with difficulties, especially if matching is attempted on several risk factors, some of which might be linked to the exposure of prime interest.^{27,136} For example, in a case-control study of a Salmonella outbreak, investigators could match based on factors, such as sex, that are related to the consumption of various food products.
-However, this control group would no longer represent food consumption choices in the general population and has several implications.
-A crude analysis of the data will produce odds ratios that are usually biased toward unity if the matching factor is associated with the exposure.
+Although confounding can be adjusted for in the analysis there could be a major loss in statistical efficiency.
+The use of matching in case-control studies and its interpretation are fraught with difficulties, especially if matching is attempted on several risk factors, some of which might be linked to the exposure of prime interest (Rothman and Greenland, 1998; Szklo and Nieto, 2000).
+For example, in a case-control study of a Salmonella outbreak, investigators could match based on factors, such as gender, that are related to the consumption of various food products.
+However, this control group would no longer represent food consumption choices in the general population, and has several implications.
+A crude analysis of the data will produce odds ratios that are usually biased towards unity if the matching factor is associated with the exposure.
 The solution is to perform a matched or stratified analysis (see item 12d).
-In addition, because the matched control group ceases to be representative for the population at large, the exposure distribution among the controls can no longer be used to estimate the population attributable fraction (see Box 6: Measures of Association and measures of impact).137 Also, the effect of the matching factor can no longer be studied.
-If matching is done on multiple factors, the search for well-matched controls can be cumbersome and a nonmatched control group might be preferable.
+In addition, because the matched control group ceases to be representative for the population at large, the exposure distribution among the controls can no longer be used to estimate the population attributable fraction (see Box 6: Measures of Association and measures of impact) (Cole and MacMahon, 1971).
+Also, the effect of the matching factor can no longer be studied.
+If matching is done on multiple factors, the search for well-matched controls can be cumbersome and a non-matched control group might be preferable.